Chomox/StopWatch/README.md

-It is a clone of StopWatch in iPhone Clock App
+It is a clone of StopWatch in iOS Clock App

 ## Usage
 `$ git clone git@github.com:Moto0124/StopWatch.git`